WPBeginner

 Disabled login hints

 On a failed login attempt, WordPress shows errors that tell users whether their username was incorrect or the password.
-These login hints can be used by someone for malicious attempts.
+These login hints can be used by someone for malicious attempts like brute force attacks.

-You can easily hide these login hints by adding this code to your theme’s functions.php file or a site-specific plugin.
+You can easily hide these login hints by adding the following code to your theme’s functions.php file or by using a code snippets plugin like WPCode (recommended):

 function no_wordpress_errors(){